Hotel Technology Next Generation

-Hospitality Technology Next Generation (HTNG), is a global non-profit trade association serving hotel companies and technology providers.
+Hospitality Technology Next Generation (HTNG) is a global non-profit trade association serving hotel companies and technology providers.

 History

-The Hospitality Technology Next Generation was founded in 2002 under the name Hotel Technology Next Generation. it was officially founded by Douglas Rice.
-Nine hotel IT executives actually formed the core of the founding members.
+The Hospitality Technology Next Generation was founded in 2002 under the name Hotel Technology Next Generation.
+It was officially founded by Douglas Rice and nine hotel IT executives actually formed the core of the founding members.
 At that time, hotels sometimes had 50 different systems that were not inter-operable.
 HTNG estimated in 2005 that $25 billion was spent annually and worldwide by hotel companies in IT solutions.

 In 2013, HTNG released a secure payments framework for hotels, but mentioned it would be efficient only if the whole industry were to use it.
 Still in 2013, HTNG signed a partnership agreement with China Hospitality Technology Alliance to share data across continents.
 In January 2015, Smartrac joined the HTNG to work on the door lock security group of the organization.
 The Hospitality Finance, Revenue Management and IT Professionals Association (HOSPA) also joined the HTNG, starting with HOSPOA-member Royal Automobile Club.

 In 2016, HTNG partnered with the magazine Hospitality Technology to merge their hospitality-focused conferences in North America.

 In June 2017, Hotel Technology Next Generation changed its name to Hospitality Technology Next Generation.